II: Reading Data & IPEDS

 • With this kitchen metaphor in mind, let’s set up our folder for the class

-• I’ve made an EDH-7916 example folder you can download here which is also available on the class homepage
+• We’ve made an EDH-7916 example folder you can download here which is also available on the class homepage

 • In here, you will see